JeffPaine/geojson-topojson/README.md

 ## Limitations

-Right now, converting TopoJSON to GeoJSON requires the geo object to be under `<objectName>.objects.collection`.
-Also, it's probably best to not convert back and forth between formats multiple times as it could introduce rounding / floating-point arithmetic errors.
+ * Converting TopoJSON to GeoJSON requires the geo object to be under `<objectName>.objects.collection`.
+ * Don't convert back and forth between formats multiple times as -> TopoJSON will lose precision via quantization and -> GeoJSON drops topology